Scientific Fundamentals: Understanding Laws and Variables in Research

 Consider an experiment investigate how different amounts of fertilizer affect plant growth:

-amount of fertilizer ((anipulate at different levels )) -
+- Independent variable amount of fertilizer ((anipulate at different levels ))

-water amount, sunlight exposure, temperature, soil type, pot size -
+- Control variables water amount, sunlight exposure, temperature, soil type, pot size

 By maintain all control variables constant across experimental groups, any differences in plant height can be attributed to the different fertilizer amounts.